HectorMtz22/micro-p9-esp32/README.md

-# Hardware Timers
+# Motor DC with TIP12X

-The objective on this project is to implement 2 timers:
+The objective on this project is to implement PWM:

-- Periodic timer each second for counting from 0 - 9 and display it.
-- Normal timer controlling a led each 0.5 seconds

-I'm using interrupts in the first one and a implementation of polling rate on the second.
+- Control a DC motor with TIP12X transistor

 ## Folder contents

-The project **timers** contains one source file in C language [main.c](main/main.c).
+The project **motortip** contains one source file in C language [main.c](main/main.c).
 The file is located in folder [main](main).

 ESP-IDF projects are built using CMake.
 The project build configuration is contained in `CMakeLists.txt` files that provide set of directives and instructions describing the project's source files and targets (executable, library, or both).